dmsc/tbxl-parser/README.md

 - A minimized listing, replacing variable names with single letters, using abbreviations, removing spaces and using Atari end of lines.

   This mode is selected with the `-s` command line switch.
+Adding the `-f` option keeps the names of variables with 2 or less characters.

 - A pretty printed expanded listing, with one statement per line and indentation, and standard ASCII line endings.